Types of Funding

 Under the Trafficking Victims Protection Act of 2000 and subsequent reauthorizations, OVC receives specially designated government funds, independent of appropriations from the Fund, to support victim service organizations to provide trauma-informed, culturally appropriate services for survivors of human trafficking.

 OVC supports a variety of human trafficking grant initiatives, which include the Enhanced Collaborative Model to Combat Human Trafficking program and the Services for Victims of Human Trafficking program.
-For more information, visit the OVC-Funded Grantee Programs to Enhance and Provide Comprehensive Services for Victims of Human Trafficking webpage.
+For more information, visit the Map of OVC-Funded Human Trafficking Services and Task Forces.